kvarak/dnd/docs/_Rules/skills.md

     The making of cloth garments and gear for both practicality and high fashion, as well as for protection against the elements and other dangers (including combat).
     <details>
       <summary>Clothes</summary>
-      You have Expertise on checks to craft clothes.
+      You have <b>Expertise</b> on checks to craft clothes.
     </details>
     <details>
       <summary>Cloth Armor</summary>
-      You have Expertise on checks to craft cloth armor.
+      You have <b>Expertise</b> on checks to craft cloth armor.
     </details>
     <details>
       <summary>Embroidery & Print</summary>
       Skills at making tapestries, carpets, tablecloths and drapery, coverlets and more, to provide comfort, grace and magnificence to living spaces and surfaces.
-You have Expertise on checks to craft such items.
+You have <b>Expertise</b> on checks to craft such items.
     </details>
     <details>
       <summary>Sacks & Bags</summary>
       The making of bags and containers made from cloth.
-You have Expertise on checks to craft such items.
+You have <b>Expertise</b> on checks to craft such items.
     </details>
   </details>
   </div>